 - Complimentary Transportation

 - FastPass (Based on availability)

 - Extra Magic Hours (Based on Availability)

-At the time of this update, Extra Magic Hours and FastPass service have not returned to any Disney Parks.
-Those Disney perks will be based upon availability.
+At the time of this update, Extra Magic Hours and FastPass service have not returned to any of the Disney Parks.
+Those extra perks will be based upon availability.

-Swan and Dolphin Resort guests do not have access to these special Disney benefits:
+Guests of the Swan and Dolphin Resort do not have access to these special Disney benefits: